Dates of the program: 25 - 30 August 2021

 Gennadiy is a movement director in many international performance productions in Russia and Ukraine.
 In the series of International Shakespeare Performance Projects in Russia and Ukraine, he worked on movement and choreography for such performances as “Passions of Romeo”, "Rehearsing Richard", "Lullaby for Hamlet" and "Love and Death in Verona".

-Gennadiy Ostrenko's passion in the movement has resulted in a newly designed program for performers - "Theatre Biomechanics".
+Gennadiy Ostrenko's passion for the movement has resulted in a newly designed program for performers - "Theatre Biomechanics".
 This program is mainly based on Vsevolod Meyerhold investigations of techniques for performers training.
 Gennadiy based his program on elements of classical Meyerhold's biomechanics, which go in conjunction with contemporary methods of performers' preparation.

 Another important part of Gennadiy's teaching approach is improvisation.
-Improvisation is an important part of training for actors, as it is related not only to bodywork, but also to work with imagination and images.
+Improvisation is an important part of training for actors, as it is related not only to bodywork but also to work with imagination and images.
 The researches in improvisation brought him to a deeper study of M. Chekhov's technique, as well as to the study of the animal movement.

 About Program Venue

 Katapult is a space for education, creation and exhibition of contemporary performing arts in Berlin, Germany.
-Situated in a warehouse complex, next to the river spree, Katapult embodies the alternative, do-it-yourself mentality that nurtures and sustains the Berlin arts scene.
+Situated in a warehouse complex, next to the river Spree, Katapult embodies the alternative, do-it-yourself mentality that nurtures and sustains the Berlin art scene.
 A community-driven project run by a small team of artists for artists, we offer residencies, workshops and open training for artists and creators from a wide variety of disciplines.

-The studio is 150m2, with a soft-floor covered in dance vinyl (participants can slide with ease and jump without injuring themselves).
-Participants will also have access to a WC, co-working space and a self service bar where they can socialise over tea/coffee or a post-workshop drink.
+The studio is 150m2, with a soft floor covered in dance vinyl (participants can slide with ease and jump without injuring themselves).
+Participants will also have access to a WC, co-working space and a self-service bar where they can socialise over tea/coffee or a post-workshop drink.

 NIPAI has housing coordinators who will be glad to assist you.